nickuraltsev/finity/README.md

 stateMachine.handle('eventA');
 ```

-If a state machine cannot handle the specified event, it will throw an error or execute the `onUnhandledEvent` handlers if any are registered (see [Unhandled events](#unhandled-events)).
+If a state machine cannot handle the specified event, it will throw an error or execute the `onUnhandledEvent` hooks if any are registered (see [Unhandled events](#unhandled-events)).

 You can check whether a state machine can handle a given event via the `canHandle` method.